cepsdev/incubator_learn_struct/README.md

-# Incubator: Learning the structure of structs, e.g. json objects (Grammatical Inference/Grammar Inference/Grammar Induction)
+# Incubator (cepS): Learning the structure of structs, e.g. json objects (Grammatical Inference/Grammar Inference/Grammar Induction)

 ## What it is about?